microsoft/TransformerCompression/README.md

 - [zero-shot task evaluation](./experiments/run_zero_shot_tasks.py) of a dense, compressed or fine-tuned model

 _Note:_ For models that require HuggingFace authentication, set the `--hf-token` argument manually or using a key vault.
-Alternatively, set the environment variable 'HF_TOKEN'.
+Alternatively, set the environment variable `HF_TOKEN`.

 ### Supported models